cosmetics-ref-elc/cosmetics-color-ref/README.md

 Recognizing the need for increased accessibility to color for users with CVD, we developed chrōma, an online database providing a comprehensive cosmetic color reference specifically for this community.
 Through chrōma, users can look up products to learn more about the color profile, texture, coverage, sensory or associations with nature of the color, and makeup suggestions.
 We also designed a grayscale UI option to provide a more comfortable experience for individuals with Achromatopisa (Total Color Blindness).
 This setting ensures that users exploring our database in greyscale have the same experience as those exploring in color, fulfilling our goal of inclusivity and accessibility.
 Our goal is to empower individuals with CVD to confidently navigate and explore the world of beauty and makeup by eliminating any barriers they may face.

 ## Features

-Fully functional, responsive, and accessible full-stack application built using the MERN stack:
+- Fully functional, responsive, and accessible full-stack application built using the MERN stack:
   - Database: MongoDB
   - Front-end: React.js
   - Back-end: Express.js/Node.js
-- Deployed on:
+- Deployed on: (needs update)

-UI Design
+- Functional, accessible and interactive UI design
 - Grayscale toggle that allows users to switch between full color and grayscale
 - Comprehensive color descriptors including, color profile, texture, coverage, sensory or associations with nature of the color, and makeup suggestions, to provide a better understanding of the color for individuals with CVD.

 ## Build Processes

 ### Design

 Design: Figma
 The design prioritizes accessibility and centers users who experience color differently.
 It is intentionally straightforward, functional, and provides ample contrast and interaction cues for seamless navigation.

 ![Landing Page Layout](/src/assets/readme/design1.png)